A City of Detroit Policy on Food Security

 Increase the number of culturally appropriate food outlets

 Perform research on the type and location

 of food establishments and the extent to which these stores fulfill neighborhoods needs.

-Dept of Agriculture food safety inspection system to ensure that Detroit stores comply
+with store operators and the Michigan Dept of Agriculture food safety inspection system to ensure that Detroit stores comply

 with food safety codes and maintain clean and sanitary food preparation and sales environments within stores.

 that food stores carry a variety of fresh foods and food items for persons with special needs and chronic conditions.

-place monitoring mechanisms to ensure that food items are safe and fresh.
+Put in place monitoring mechanisms to ensure that food items are safe and fresh.

-place bus lines that give people direct access to grocery stores without the need of a transfer.
+bus stops and put in place bus lines that give people direct access to grocery stores without the need of a transfer.
 Assess

 the need for "grocery routes" which reflect actual shopping needs (evenings and weekends).

 locally grown and organic foods accessible throughout the city by supporting increased production within neighborhoods, neighborhood

 other mutual benefits with neighborhood organizations that can appropriately represent neighborhood desires.

 distribution of genetically modified foods (GMO)'s in the City of Detroit.